Every Homeschool

 TexasTEFA$2,000Lowest of the four; annual nationally norm-referenced testing required

 On dollar amount per homeschool student, Texas is the lowest of the four.
 On compliance burden, Texas sits in the middle: less oversight than Florida’s student learning plan requirement, comparable to Arizona’s expense-review model.
+Texas’s marketplace-only purchasing is stricter than West Virginia’s Hope Scholarship, which permits reimbursement-style flows through its portal.

 Language arts / reading

-1. The Good and the Beautiful , digital materials free, print titles priced per publisher site
+1. The Good and the Beautiful (digital materials free, print titles priced per publisher site)

 2. Logic of English Foundations